-CHAPTER 7 - COMPLIANCE REPORTING AND ADMINISTRATIVE RESPONSIBILITIES n owner of a tax credit building is required to keep records for each qualifying low-income household in the development as well as make these records available for monitoring to the Corporation upon request.
+An owner of a tax credit building is required to keep records for each qualifying low-income household in the development as well as make these records available for monitoring to the Corporation upon request.
 Thus, proper record keeping is crucial to the success in maintaining compliance.
 According to Section 42 of the Code, an owner, in support of the same, has certain administrative responsibilities to prove and preserve his/her credit claiming ability.
-Among these responsibilities is an owner's adherence to any and all reporting requirements, monitoring reviews, fees, etc.
+Among these responsibilities is an owner's adherence to all reporting requirements, monitoring reviews, fees, etc.